-8.1 There is no specific consultation requirement generated in relation to this Report.
-The Business Plans are considered by the Governance & Audit Committee in their role as shareholder prior to them being put before Cabinet for approval, providing consultation and a chance to comment and make recommendation on the Plans.
+8.1 There is no specific consultation requirement generated in relation to this report.
+The Business Plans are considered by the Governance & Audit Committee in their role as shareholder, prior to them being put before Cabinet for approval, thus providing some cross-party internal consultation and a chance for the public to comment via both Council meetings.